RV Road Rules Summary

 RV road rules - Turning Left and Right.
 If you are driving a Long Vehicle, you may straddle two lanes to turn left or right and vehicles behind may not overtake you, provided you have the appropriate 'DO NOT OVERTAKE TURNING VEHICLE' sign or sticker at the rear of your trailer.

-Some narrow side streets have maximum vehicle length restrictions, so it's important to know just how how long your RV is.
+Some narrow side streets have maximum vehicle length restrictions (typically 7.5 metres), so it's important to know the length of your RV.

-This article is based on content from our featured RV books.
+This article is precised from our published RV books.
 These books contain extensive information on a range of topics of interest to RV users and potential buyers.
-By purchasing a book, you are not only educating yourself but also supporting the work of independent RV writers.
-If you have found this article useful, please also visit our RV Bookshop.
+By purchasing one or more of our books, you are not only educating yourself but also supporting the work of independent RV writers.
+If you have found this article useful, please do visit our RV Bookshop.